The biotin-streptavidin complex is one of the most popular tagging systems for the conjugation of biomolecules

 Streptavidin APC, PE, PerCP and Tandem Dye Conjugates for Flow Cytometry

-Streptavidin PE, APC and PerCP conjugates are commonly used in applications that require high sensitivity, but not phostostability, primarily flow cytometry, FACS, immunophenotyping, and microarrays.
+Streptavidin PE, APC, and PerCP conjugates are commonly used in applications that require high sensitivity but not photostability, primarily flow cytometry, FACS, immunophenotyping, and microarrays.
 The unusually bright fluorescence of phycobiliproteins is due to their unusually high extinction coefficients and quantum yields.

-Tandem dye conjugates compromise of a donor phycobiliprotein (e.g. APC or PE) labeled to acceptor iFluor® dyes that emit fluorescence at a longer-wavelength.
-Using fluorescence resonance energy transer (FRET), light absorbed by the the donor phycobiliprotein results in fluorescence emission of the acceptor.
+Tandem dye conjugates compromise of a donor phycobiliprotein (e.g., APC or PE) labeled to acceptor iFluor® dyes that emit fluorescence at a longer wavelength.
+Using fluorescence resonance energy transfer (FRET), light absorbed by the donor phycobiliprotein results in fluorescence emission of the acceptor.
 In flow cytometry, tandem dyes are ideally suited for multicolor parametric analysis of cells due to their exploitation of a single excitation source and their significantly large Stokes shifts.

 Table 12.
 Streptavidin APC, PE, PerCP and Tandem Dye Conjugates for Flow Cytometry

-The optimal degree of labeling of Streptavidin-Xtra™ iFluor® conjugates produce the brightest fluorescent streptavidin conjugates for the detection of biotinylated antibodies in cell imaging, flow cytometry and western blot applications.
-Streptavidin-Xtra™ iFluor® conjugates image low-abundance targets with greater sensitivity and detail compared to traditional streptavidin Alexa Fluor® conjugates.
+The optimal degree of labeling of Streptavidin-Xtra™ iFluor® conjugates produce the brightest fluorescent streptavidin conjugates for the detection of biotinylated antibodies in cell imaging, flow cytometry, and western blot applications.
+Streptavidin-Xtra™ iFluor® conjugates image low-abundance targets with greater sensitivity and detail than traditional streptavidin Alexa Fluor® conjugates.

 - Bright and photostable fluorescence without significant self-quenching

-- High siganl-to-noise ratios: 3~5 fold signal improvement versus Alexa Fluor®
+- High signal-to-noise ratios: 3~5 fold signal improvement versus Alexa Fluor®

-- pH insensitive fluroescence over a wide molar range
+- pH insensitive fluorescence over a wide molar range

 Table 13.
 Streptavidin-Xtra™ Conjugates